mengqian989/vzlib/medinfo2019/README.md

 # Readme

-The files and codes in this folder are being prepared for our next paper to be submited to medinfo.
+The files and codes in this folder are being prepared for our next paper to be submited.

 ## Data preparation